Dalila Honorato, Department of Audio and Visual Arts, Ionian University

 Polona Tratnik, Alma Mater Europaea, Slovenia

-The of this special panel is to host innovative perspectives on up-to-date research and methods related to human enhancement and genome editing with in the frame of Art & Science.
+The objective of this special panel is to host innovative perspectives on up-to-date research and methods related to human enhancement and genome editing with in the frame of Art & Science.

 The special session suggested issues include the following topics, nevertheless they are not limited.